Best Backpacking Gear List for Women Travelers

 Health and Beauty

-Although some people advocate leaving a towel out of their backpacking gear, I still prefer to have a small towel that dries quickly.
+Although some people advocate leaving a towel out of their backpacking gear, I still prefer to have a travel towel that dries quickly.
 It’s thin and easy to fit into my backpack.

 Deodorant, Toothbrush and Toothpaste

 I’m crazy in love with Lush products.
-One of my favourites is their solid shampoo.
+One of my favourites is their solid shampoo bars.
 It saves a ton of space and weight in your backpack, makes your hair smell lovely and lasts a long time!

 Soap / Shower Gel